 Work is performed in teams of two; a rotation of exercises is scheduled with an adequate availability of the models and aircraft.
 At the beginning of the session, each student will receive his or her activity schedule within the list of planned activities for the course.
-Each week, students must perform their internship while assuring proper operation and safety procedures.
+Each week, students must prepare them self by going through technical questions related to their activity prior performing their internship while assuring proper operation and safety procedures.

-COURSE PLANNING
+COURSE PLAN